cabforum/smime/SBR.md

 The CA MAY only include the `subject:organizationName` attribute in Certificates for Applicants when the following information, at a minimum, has been collected and verified by the CA:

 1. the formal legal name and address of the Organization;
-2.	the agency responsible for the Organization’s legal creation, existence, or recognition;
+2.	the government agency responsible for the Organization’s legal creation, existence, or recognition;
 3.	a unique identifier for the Organization (unless such identifier does not exist).

 #### 3.2.3.1 Verification of organization legal existence